 “So, what’s the answer, guys?”

-“We’ll see,” Janine responds at last, smiling out to the orange-yellow rays dancing back and forth on top of a tree nearby.
+“We’ll see,” Janine responded at last, smiling out to the orange-yellow rays dancing back and forth on top of a tree nearby.

-Somehow, Vic smiles also, feeling hopeful as they’re waiting for the darkness to wrap around them in totality.
-That is until they turn on their own flashlights and head back to their cabin.
-Until then, they still have some time to experience the various signs of nature transferring itself and preparing for the upcoming night.
-And also the little serenity of nature that accompanies the setting sun–after Kai has stopped tossing stones down at the river.
+Somehow, Vic smiled also, feeling hopeful as they were waiting for the darkness to wrap around them in totality.
+That was until they turned on their own flashlights and headed back to their cabin.
+Until then, they still had some time to experience the various signs of nature transferring itself and preparing for the upcoming night.
+And also the little serenity of nature that accompanied the setting sun–after Kai had stopped tossing stones down at the river.

 © Friday, August 31st, 2012